 The Group continues to be mindful of the prevailing uncertainties and difficulties in the operating environment and will continue to be vigilant and will take all the necessary measures to stay competitive.
 Over the years, the Group has built a good reputation and established strong goodwill with its list of major global Engineering, Procurement, Construction and Commissioning (EPCC) clients.
-This will provide a stable earnings base.
+This had provided a stable earnings base and is expected to remain so going forward.
 Moreover, the strong cash position will enable the Group to seize potential opportunities while maintaining a cautious and prudent strategy in all investments going forward.